JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 chatting and forking by turns.

 "Everyone, I'd like you to meet my guest for the evening."
-The man gestured at Lawrence.
-Lawrence had told the man his name, but he made it seem like he was being gracious and letting Lawrence introduce himself.
+The man gestured at Batman.
+Batman had told the man his name, but he made it seem like he was being gracious and letting Batman introduce himself.

-"Lawrence," he said, giving a little wave.
+"Batman," he said, giving a little wave.
 "Just in New York for one more night," he said, still waving.
 He stopped waving.
 The closest people -- including the striking woman with the cheekbones -- waved back, smiling.
 The furthest people stopped talking and tipped their forks at him or at least cocked their heads.

 "Sara," the cheekbones woman said, pronouncing the first "a" long, "Sah-rah," and making it sound unpretentious.
-The low-key buzzing from Lawrence's pan warned him that he was still overwrought, breathing badly, heart thudding.
+The low-key buzzing from Batman's pan warned him that he was still overwrought, breathing badly, heart thudding.
 Who were these people?